vippsas/vipps-partner-api/README.md

 it is not the final release version.

 The API is available on request until officially released.
-Contsct your partner manager in Vipps to request access.
+Contact your partner manager in Vipps to request access.

 Feedback is welcome!
 Please try to use GitHub's